There’s no drink so ripe with history and so rich with flavour quite like Bourbon.

 Sour Mash: The most common mixture of crushed malt and grain meal, “sour mash” means adding some of the already used mash into a fresh batch for fermentation.

-Our methodology to select and rank the best Bourbon brands of 2020
+Our methodology to select and rank the best Bourbon brands in the world

-To help us rank the best Bourbons of 2020, we looked at a number of different factors including the proof, age and price.
+To help us rank the best Bourbons in the world, we looked at a number of different factors including the proof, age and price.